 - 16 large white button mushrooms

-- 3 ounces sweet Italian sausage, casings removed
+- 3 oz sweet Italian sausage casings removed

 - 1 cup prepared seasoned bread crumbs

-- 1 tablespoon fresh parsley, chopped, for garnish
+- 1 tbsp fresh parsley chopped, for garnish

 - In a food processor, pulse the bread until coarsely ground.

 - Add the cheese, garlic, parsley, oregano, and pinch of salt and pepper.
 Pulse again until crumbs are finely ground.
 Set aside.